 Since 2000, CIETAC is also known as the Arbitration Court of the China Chamber of International Commerce (CCOIC).

 Headquartered in Beijing, CIETAC has sub-commissions in Shanghai, Shenzhen, Chongqing and Tianjin respectfully known as Shanghai Sub-Commission, South China Sub-Commission in Shenzhen, Southwest Sub-Commission in Chongqing and Tianjin International Economic and Financial Arbitration Center (Tianjin Sub-Commission).

-In order to meet its arbitration practices’ development needs, CIETAC also signed in 2011 a Cooperation agreement with the Paris International Court of Arbitration.
+In order to meet its arbitration practices’ development needs, CIETAC also signed in 2011 a Cooperation agreement with the International Arbitration Chamber of Paris.

 The arbitration and mediation chamber of São Paulo (Fecomercio Arbitral) was created in partnership with CAIP.
 It is located in Brazil and presided by lawyer Dr. Ives Gandra da Silva Martins.
 Its purpose is to favor alternative resolution mechanisms like arbitration, mediation, conciliation and to help Brazilian and international companies find prompt solutions to their dispute.